 Did You Know?

 The luftwaffe plane that lands is not a German plane.
 It is a American Dakota DC3 used by the Allies in WW2.
-How could they think that no one would notice such a mistake?
 See more

 The "Rheinau" station name plate is not a Swiss design.
 Swiss stations traditionally used white-on-blue signs.
 See more